 Shine wasn’t “modeled after any other organization,” he said, since “hiring hasn’t seen much disruption in decades.”

-Referencing companies like Amazon, which lets customers track their packages and Netflix, which recommends content to consumers, Gehring said that they want to be able to “bring those relevant expectations into the hiring process.”
+Referencing companies like Amazon, which lets customers track their packages and Netflix recommends content to consumers, Gehring said that they want to be able to “bring those relevant expectations into the hiring process.”

 Gehring told Ladders that Johnson & Johnson receives about one million resumes each year worldwide.
 But while Shine was unveiled this week in U.S. — the company’s biggest hiring market — the platform is expected to launch in other areas of the world in 2018.